BISHAL095/greenatomy/greenatomy-sdk/README.md

 });
 ```

 The middleware attaches accumulated records to the telemetry payload as `externalCosts` and `totalExternalCostUsd`.
-Backend schema support exists, but full backend persistence/query endpoints for these annotations are still being integrated.
+The backend persists these records and exposes the `/logs/external-breakdown` query endpoint.

 ### `getStats(params?)`